-- in accordance with any relevant Codes of Practice issued by the Gambling Commission - in accordance with any relevant Guidance issued by the Gambling Commission - reasonably consistent with the licensing objectives, and - in accordance with the Council's Statement of Principles - 2.6 This Statement of Principles (the statement) comes into effect on 1 September 2007 and must be reviewed at least every three years and republished.
-Before publication the statement will be subject to a full consultation process. - 2.7 In the preparation and publication of this statement the Council will consult with: - the Chief Officer of Derbyshire Constabulary - Derbyshire Fire & Rescue Service - Relevant Council Departments, such as Planning, Environmental Health, Safeguarding Children's Board - HM Revenue & Customs - The Gambling Commission - Existing licence holders of gambling establishments in the city - Representatives or trade associations of existing licence holders - Other relevant bodies i.e. those involved with reduction in crime & disorder, child and vulnerable adult protection, voluntary and community organisations - Members of the public. - 2.8 The views of the consultees will be given appropriate weight when the statement of principles is determined.
+- · reasonably consistent with the licensing objectives, and - in accordance with the Council's Statement of Principles - 2.6 This Statement of Principles (the statement) came into effect on 1 September 2007 and must be reviewed at least every three years and re-published.
+Before publication the statement will be subject to a full consultation process. - 2.7 In the preparation and publication of this statement the Council will consult with: - The Chief Officer of Derbyshire Constabulary - Derbyshire Fire & Rescue Service - Relevant Council Departments, such as Planning, Environmental Health, Safeguarding Children's Board - HM Revenue & Customs - The Gambling Commission - · Existing licence holders of gambling establishments in the city - Representatives or trade associations of existing licence holders - Other relevant bodies i.e. those involved with reduction in crime & disorder, child and vulnerable adult protection, voluntary and community organisations - Members of the public. - 2.8 The views of the consultees will be given appropriate weight when the statement of principles is determined.